CME211/notes/lecture-13/cxx-containers.md

   v[1] = -7;
   v[2] = 19;

-  std::cout << "v[-1] = " << v[-1] << std::endl;
+  // -1 is clearly OOB, and so is 3 if we recall that we are 0-indexed. std::cout << "v[-1] = " << v[-1] << std::endl;
   std::cout << "v[3] = " << v[3] << std::endl;